How Sleep Can Affect Your Mental Health and Improve Your Quality of Life

 On average, people spend about one-third of their lives sleeping.
 Although each person is different, seven hours of sleep daily is ideal for most adults, said Dr. Fletcher, but it's a challenging goal for many veterans.

-According to WWP's Warrior Survey, more than 78% of warriors surveyed reported fewer than the recommended seven hours of sleep per night – more than double the general U.S. population.
-On average, WWP warriors reported sleeping just over five hours per night.
+Alarmingly, according to WWP’s Warrior Survey, 79% of respondents reported sleeping less than the recommended seven hours per night for adults.
+On average, warriors reported sleeping 5½ hours nightly.

-There is also a significant link between sleep and performance.
-According to the Sleep Foundation, the economic impact of insufficient sleep and work productivity in the U.S. is more than $411 billion when looking at workplace errors and accidents.
+While many people might say they can function fine with less sleep, there is a significant link between sleep and performance.
+Sleep deprivation can lead to costly workplace errors and accidents.
+According to the Sleep Foundation, the economic impact of insufficient sleep in the U.S. is over $136 billion annually.

 -